 Some agents and landlords will ask you to pay a small holding deposit to take a property off the market while you are deciding whether or not to sign an agreement with them.
-This is perfectly legal, but if you decide not to take the house after all, it will usually not be returnable.
+This is perfectly legal, but under the Tenant Fees Act 2019, it should be no more than 1 weeks' rent.
+It will be refundable if the Landlord decides not to go ahead, but the Landlord/agent can to keep it if you decide not to go ahead with the tenancy or fail to sign the tenancy by a deadline you have been set.
+This would usually be 15 days from when the holding deposit is paid, unless a different period has been chosen.

 This is different to the damage deposit, which you will usually have to pay when you sign the contract.
 This is usually about a month’s rent per person and must, by law, be protected by a deposit protection scheme – for more information on these, see below.